Trustco Bank: 2000s

 In July 2000 Trustco acquired a Savings Bank Charter and subsequently acquired Landmark Financial Corp. and its subsidiary, Landmark Community Bank, which was completed on July 28, 2000.
 Further expansion was made possible by an accompanying federal thrift charter.
 The Trustco Bank corporate headquarters relocated to Trustco Center in Glenville during 2001.
 The total number of Branch offices tops out at 60, with plans to expand downstate and into Florida.
 As of December 31, 2001 total assets were $2.6 billion, net income was $45.5 million and market capitalization was $896 million.
-Robert A. McCormick, chairman, president and chief executive officer, celebrated 25 years with the Bank in January 2002, 17 of those years serving as CEO.
+Robert A. McCormick, chairman, president and chief executive officer, celebrated 25 years with the Bank in January 2002, 17 of those as CEO.
 Despite a poor economy and bank bailouts, Trustco expanded into Downstate New York as well as into Florida between 2002 and 2009 (36 in Central Florida and five in other areas of the state).
 Two Branch openings occurred in the first quarter of 2010 in Sun City Center and Lady Lake, Florida.
 By March 2010, Trustco Bank had 134 branch locations in five states (New York, New Jersey, Massachusetts, Vermont and Florida).